steph72/fcio-libc-demo/docs/README.md

 ### 3.1 Provide an indexed PNG with suitable dimensions

 Since the VIC-IV is a palette based chip, we need a source image that is indexed.
-Furthermore, if we want to keep the 15 system colours – which we do for the time being –, we need a indexed source picture using less than 240 colours.
+If we want to keep things simple, we need a picture using a maximum of 239 colours (the VIC-IV uses colour index 255 for a special purpose, and while it's perfectly possible to overwrite the system palette of colours 0-15, we don't want to do so just yet.
+This leaves 239 usable palette entries).

 Fortunately, there's a wide range of software which allows us to convert about any image into the desired shape.
 In this tutorial, we'll use GIMP, but of course any commercial software or subscription rip-off will do just as nicely.